rikumat/NNLite/readme.md

 - Relu, Sigmoid activation functions
 - Binary cross entropy loss
 - SGD optimizer
-> new loss functions, optimizers, and regularization will be added soon.
+> New loss functions, optimizers, and regularization will be added soon.